(Disclosure: Some of the links below may be affiliate links)

 14. Plan your move to the new house

-After you have done all the administrative stuff, you will have to plan the move to the new house.
+After doing all the administrative stuff, you must plan the move to the new house.

-Between now and the time you are moving into the new house, you will have to prepare and pack all the things you want to move to the new place.
+Between now and the time you move into the new house, you will have to prepare and pack all the things you want to move to the new place.
 It is an excellent time to get rid of things you do not need.
-Having more space is no excuse for having more things you do not need.
+More space is no excuse for having more things you do not need.

 You will probably also buy a few things for the new house.
 If you have planned new rooms, you will need furniture.
-So you will have to plan at least for the essentials to be ready when you move.
-If you are ready for buying a house, you should be ready to spend some money to furnish it properly.
+So you must plan for the essentials to be ready when you move.
+If you are ready to buy a house, you should be ready to spend some money to furnish it properly.

 But you will have to do quite a few other things as well: